KTAR-FM: KJJJ-FM and KEZC

 The station dropped disco for country music in 1980, going by the moniker "KC-92".
 In January 1981, the station's studios moved to Shaw Butte, and three months later, the station switched its call sign to KJJJ-FM for the first time.

 In 1982, the call letters switched to KEZC, which stood for EZ Country.
 Easy Country played the softer hits from current and recent country music charts, designed for office listening and relaxing.
-In 1984, the station began to simulcast with KJJJ (now KGME).
+In 1984, the station began to simulcast with KJJJ (910 AM).
 It returned to the call sign KJJJ-FM, moving back to mainstream country music.

 KKFR

 On September 6, 1985, KJJJ-FM flipped to KKFR as a gold-based Top 40 outlet as "The Fire Station, Arizona's 92 Fire FM", and later as "92.3 KKFR, Your Fire Station".
 In 1988, KKFR began calling itself "Hot Hits 92.3", but was forced to drop that by radio consultant Mike Joseph, the owner of the "Hot Hits" slogan nationally.

-Over the next few years, the station began shifting towards a Rhythmic Contemporary format.
-It also adopted the name "Power 92", influenced by former sister station KPWR in Los Angeles.
+Over the next few years, the station began shifting towards a rhythmic contemporary format.
+It also adopted the name "Power 92", influenced by KPWR in Los Angeles.
 During this time, KKFR heavily competed KZZP and KOY-FM for contemporary music listeners.
-In April 1991, however, KZZP flipped to Hot AC, and in September 1993, KOY-FM dropped out of the format, flipping to a short-lived "rhythm and rock" format, and then smooth jazz, leaving KKFR as the lone Top 40-oriented station in the market.
+In April 1991, however, KZZP flipped to hot AC, and in September 1993, KOY-FM dropped out of the format, flipping to a short-lived "rhythm and rock" format, and then smooth jazz, leaving KKFR as the lone Top 40-oriented station in the market.

-On December 16, 1993, despite high ratings as a rhythmic contemporary outlet, KKFR evolved to Mainstream Top 40, leaning slightly toward Modern Rock.
+On December 16, 1993, despite high ratings as a rhythmic contemporary outlet, KKFR evolved to mainstream Top 40, leaning slightly toward modern rock.
 However, the station's ratings slipped.
 From January to March 1995, the station re-added rhythmic and dance music to the playlist, which helped the station regain much of its lost audience.
-By 1997, KKFR began dropping the dance hits, transforming into an R&B/Hip-Hop approach.
-By the end of the year, the station was no longer Top 40 at all.
+By 1997, KKFR began dropping the dance hits, transforming into an R&B/hip-hop approach.
+By the end of the year, the station was no longer Top 40.

 In late 1998, Chancellor Media (which later became AMFM, Inc.) purchased the station from its longtime owners The Broadcast Group.
-When Chancellor merged with Clear Channel Communications, the company had to divest the station to meet FCC ownership regulations.
+When Chancellor merged with Clear Channel Communications, the company had to divest the station to meet Federal Communications Commission ownership regulations.
 Emmis Communications bought the station in 2000.
 By this time, the station began calling itself "Power 92.3".

 After leaving the 92.3 frequency in 2006, KKFR went through several changes.
-Its intellectual property was acquired by Riviera Broadcast Group (which already owned 103.9 KEDJ and two stations in Las Vegas).
-Shortly thereafter, KKFR moved to 98.3 FM, licensed to Mayer.
+Its intellectual property was acquired by Riviera Broadcast Group (which already owned KEDJ and two stations in Las Vegas).
+On September 1, 2006, KKFR moved to 98.3 FM, licensed to Mayer.
 Sunburst Media let Riviera operate and later own the station.
-Riveiera created the new KKFR 98.3 FM on September 1, 2006.
-It continues as a rimshot station in the Phoenix market, airing a rhythmic contemporary format.
+KKFR continues as a rimshot station in the Phoenix market, airing a rhythmic contemporary format.